 Sunrooms are perfect additions to homes that are starved for sunlight.
 Typically less expensive than conventional additions, these built-ons offer more window space than wall space to bring in as much light as possible to one end of your home.

 Yet house sunrooms occupy a hazy middle ground in the building world.
 Some sunrooms are site-built with lumber, trusses, joists, foundation, electricity, and sometimes even plumbing.
+Since they are habitable, they qualify as accessory dwelling units or ADUs.
 These are always contractor-driven permitted projects subject to building codes.
-Except for the large quantity of windows and skylights, these sunrooms might be called room additions or bumpouts.
+Except for the large number of windows and skylights, these sunrooms might more properly be called room additions or bumpouts.

 On the other end of the scale are pre-fabricated sunroom kits.
 These sunrooms go up quickly, require less permitting, are less expensive, and can often be built on a do-it-yourself basis.
 In some cases, they do not require foundations and can be built right onto an existing concrete patio slab or a sturdy ground-level deck.